A quick introduction

 In recent developments, it was discovered that the latest firmware contains a kernel exploit during the boot process, which could be used to kickstart a CFW of choice.
 This was packaged in an solution called Infinity 2.

-Not only development centred on breaking security mechanisms, but there were also communities committed to provide Homebrew developers with the necessary tools to build their software without legal repercussions.
-For instance, the pspdev group published an open-source SDK called PSPSDK that replicated many interfaces and didn’t enforce previous restrictions imposed by Sony.
+Not only Homebrew development centred on breaking security mechanisms, but there were also communities committed to providing Homebrew developers with the necessary tools to build their software without legal repercussions.
+For instance, the pspdev group published an open-source SDK called PSPSDK that replicated many of the official interfaces and didn’t enforce previous restrictions imposed by Sony.

 PSPSDK also includes a toolkit to handle the compilation and packaging process, just like the official SDK but targeting a PSP running a CFW instead.